proycon/analiticcl/README.md

 ### Entity Tagging

-Analiticcl can be uses as a simple entity tagger using via its context rules.
+Analiticcl can be used as a simple entity tagger using its context rules.
 Make sure you understand the above section before you continue reading.

 You may pass two additional tab-separated columns to the context rules file, the third column specifies a tag to assign